DaveCTurner/paxos-dojo/README.md

 ### Learner

 The Learner is the simplest module.
-Roughly speaking, it keeps track of which values have been accepted, and when it sees that a a majority of Acceptors (i.e. two of them) are in agreement, it learns that consensus has been reached.
+Roughly speaking, it keeps track of which values have been accepted, and when it sees that a majority of Acceptors (i.e. two of them) are in agreement, it learns that consensus has been reached.

 More precisely, it receives messages that look like this: